-The Institute for the Study of Addiction is a joint endeavor of the Colleges of Education and Health Sciences, providing coordinated and complementary information dissemination, training and professional development opportunities, and research and program evaluation services for addictions prevention and treatment professionals and organizations at Boise State and in the community.
-Given the insidious foothold of addictions in the American population, the ongoing health risks associated with addictions, and the infusion of government funding available to address these issues, cooperative study of addiction is of vital importance.
+The Institute for the Study of Behavioral Health and Addiction is a joint endeavor of the Colleges of Education and Health Sciences, providing coordinated and complementary information dissemination, training and professional development opportunities, and research and program evaluation services for behavioral health and addiction prevention and treatment professionals and organizations at Boise State and in the community.

 The Institute’s three-fold MISSION is to:

-- Enhance opportunities for Boise State addictions-related training in the community, state, and region, and streamline current Boise State programming in addictions and substance abuse prevention and treatment,
+- Enhance opportunities for Boise State behavioral health and addictions-related training in the community, state, and region, and streamline current Boise State programming in behavioral health, addictions, and substance abuse prevention and treatment,

 - Expand information dissemination to meet growing needs in the Treasure Valley, state, and region, and